rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

 ..

-Each event is passed as a hash with the followinmg attributes:
+Each event is passed as a hash with the following attributes:

 .. figtable::
    :nofig: